revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

   </details>

 ---

-20.What will be the output of the following list operation
+20.What is the output of the following list operation?

 ```python
 aList = [10, 20, 30, 40, 50, 60, 70, 80]